Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Built for Condor specifically

-The database of every lab six to thirty-six months away from being your next biotech buyer.
+The database of labs six to thirty-six months away from being your next biotech buyer.

 Most of Condor's customers today were PhD students in someone's lab six years ago.
-Run our pipeline on Condor's therapeutic adjacencies and you get a refreshed, contact-attached, founder-signal-enriched database of every academic lab globally likely to spin out into your next biotech buyer — plus the academic medical centers running NIH- and industry-sponsored trials that need clinical-financial discipline today.
+Run our pipeline on Condor's therapeutic adjacencies and you get a focused, contact-attached, founder-signal-enriched database of the academic labs most likely to spin out into your next biotech buyer — plus the academic medical centers running NIH- and industry-sponsored trials that need clinical-financial discipline today.

 It would be unusual for a fintech-for-life-sciences platform to have this.
-We'd build it for Condor in Phase 1 of the Launch program below.
+We'd build it for Condor inside the Launch program below.
 Approximate scope after therapeutic-area filtering:

-active labs running clinical or translational research in Condor's segments
+active labs running clinical or translational research in Condor's therapeutic segments

 PIs with verifiable biotech founder / SAB ties — the highest-priority outreach cohort